Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 ## Running the System

+**Using the One-Click Start Script (Recommended for Raspberry Pi / Linux):**

+A `start.sh` script is provided for easy startup of all components (backend, frontend, and browser).
+This is particularly useful for headless setups or Raspberry Pi deployments.

+To use it:
+1. Make sure the script is executable: `chmod +x start.sh`
+2. Run the script from the project root directory: `./start.sh`

+The script will:
+*   Create a Python virtual environment (`.venv`) if it doesn't exist and install dependencies.
+*   Start the backend server.
+*   Install frontend dependencies (`npm install` in the `web` directory).
+*   Start the frontend development server.
+*   Attempt to open Chromium in fullscreen mode to `http://localhost:5173` (common for Raspberry Pi).
+*   Provide a cleanup function to stop all services when you press `Ctrl+C`.

+**Manual Startup Steps:**

-1.  **Prepare Initial Configuration (Optional but Recommended):**
+1.  **Prepare Initial Configuration (Web UI):**
-    *   Use the **Miniprogram Tool** to create your map and define beacon locations (ensure MAC addresses are correct).
+    *   Use the **Web UI's "Map & Beacon Configuration" view** to create your map and define beacon locations (ensure MAC addresses are correct, etc.).
 Export this as a JSON file.
-This file will be used for import into the web UI.
+This file will be used for import into the "Tracker Mode Configuration" and/or "Personal Mode Configuration" views.
     *   **Server Runtime Config:** Ensure `server/server_runtime_config.json` exists and is correctly configured with your MQTT broker details and desired server port.
 You can create this file manually based on the example above, or configure it via the UI after starting the server and frontend.

 2.  **Start Backend Server:**